California rejected Chinese company’s push to help with coronavirus testing. Was that the right move?

 Harris Lewin, a professor of evolution and ecology at University of California at Davis, has worked with BGI through the Earth Biogenome Project, an international consortium aiming to sequence many of the planet’s species.
 “They’ve honored all their commitments to the organization,” he said.
 “They’ve been good partners.”

 Some of BGI’s activities have drawn scrutiny, however.
-Over the past year, a unit of BGI has sold China’s public security bureaus supplies needed to collect and analyze DNA from millions of men and boys who have no serious criminal history, according to a recent report by the Australian Strategic Policy Institute, which called the collection a violation of human rights and a disturbing extension of China’s efforts to “manage and control society.”
+Over the past year, a unit of BGI has sold Chinese police the supplies they needed to collect and analyze DNA from millions of men and boys who have no serious criminal history, according to a recent report by the Australian Strategic Policy Institute, which called the collection a violation of human rights and a disturbing extension of China’s efforts to “manage and control society.”

 The BGI subsidiary Forensic Genomics International is one of two dozen Chinese companies that have supplied testing kits or other materials to the project, along with the U.S. company Thermo Fisher, according to the study, which analyzed government purchase orders.
 The New York Times earlier reported details of the project.

 Emile Dirks, an author of the report and a PhD candidate at the University of Toronto, said the men and boys being targeted “really have no capacity to refuse” to give a blood sample and are often located in rural or semi-rural communities where public scrutiny of the collection is less likely.
-He said the size of the project suggests that companies “are aware on some level what is being done with their technology.”
+He said the purchase orders make reference to this police-led collection program, suggesting that companies “are aware on some level what is being done with their technology.”

 In a written statement addressing the report, BGI said it “does not condone and would never be involved in any human-rights abuses.”